When it comes to finding the best pickleball paddle, there are two main categories to consider: standard and elongated.

 Elongated Pickleball Paddles vs Regular

-I will explore the difference between elongated pickleball paddles and standard ones.
+I will explore the difference between elongated vs standard pickleball paddle.

 An elongated pickleball paddle is simply a paddle that has a longer handle than a standard paddle.
 The handle of an elongated paddle is usually around two inches longer than that of a standard paddle.